 When you scan a photo with multiple scans, you may find that the pieces end up looking different.
 The tones and exposure and even colour may look great on some and totally different on others, what is going on?

 What can you do?
 You can scan this type of image in pieces and then use PhotoShop to stitch them back together.
-I will use and example of a photo around 56 inches long of some windmills.
+I will use an example of a photo around 56 inches long of some windmills.
 It was scanned in five separate sections with an overlap or around 25% per photo and with all your scanners auto exposure setting turned off.
 This is to ensure that all the separate scans are exactly the same.
-If you leave your scanner to auto correct each one then they will all end up with slightly different tones and contrast which wont match well when photoshop comes to stitch them together.
+If you leave your scanner to auto correct each one then they will all end up with slightly different tones and contrast which won’t match well when photoshop comes to stitch them together.
 Once your image is scanned save the files off to a folder called panorama or something useful to you.

 Below is the place to find the photo merge or stitch menu to start the photo stitching process once we have our scans saved properly.
 You can read more on saving the individual scans here saving your scanned photos correctly for photo restoration